franz-net/certMaker/README.md

 ## Usage

-CertMaker can be used in silent mode by passing all attributes via command line or responding to prompts by not passing any arguments at all.
-The resulting certificates and keys are generated in the same location where CertMaker is being run
+After building or downloading one of the pre-compiled binaries, run `certMaker` and respond to the prompts The resulting certificates and keys are generated in the path provided

 ### Create CA